ron-rs/ron/docs/extensions.md

 ## RON extensions

-RON currently has 2 extensions.
-These extensions can be enabled by adding the following tag at the top of your RON document:
+RON has extensions that can be enabled by adding the following attribute at the top of your RON document:

 `#![enable(...)]`

 # unwrap_newtypes

-You can add this extension by adding the following tag at the top of your RON document:
+You can add this extension by adding the following attribute at the top of your RON document:

 `#![enable(unwrap_newtypes)]`